 I hear from them sometimes

-though a week can go by
+though a week or so can go by

-with no text or a call
+with no text and no call.

-they’re mostly doing fine
+they’re doing fine

-they’re happy and busy and well
+they’re busy and well

 while I’ve got places to go